karma-riuk/PaperMosaik/README.md

     repository: 'gitlab://gitlab.reveal.si.usi.ch:teaching/sde-atelier-design-101/d101-projects/2023/papermosaik:main';
     load.
 ```
-1. Change the `GITLAB_USERNAME` into your username
+3. Change the `GITLAB_USERNAME` into your username
-1. Change the `GITLAB_API_TOKEN` into the personal access token you created in
+4. Change the `GITLAB_API_TOKEN` into the personal access token you created in
-   the previous step
+   the very first step
-1. Save the script
+5. Save the script

 ![create the initialization script](https://i.imgur.com/ksjv7Il.png)

 ### Create the new image with the script